djhmateer/hugo-quickstart/content/posts/48 winter warmer IPA.md

 I dry hopped on day 6 and on day 11 it is still fermenting.
 5 days of dry hopping so far.

+Kegged on day 11 as 5 days dry hopping is plenty.
+Tasted it whilst transferring and it is lovely.